What is CopperZap®?

-Extensive research demonstrates that solid copper kills bacteria and viruses by touch in minutes.
+Extensive research demonstrates that solid copper kills bacteria and viruses by touch within minutes.
 Hospitals using solid copper touch surfaces have greatly reduced the spread of infectious illness.

 CopperZap is designed for people to easily apply copper to their own hands, faces, and nostrils, whenever they want.
-Application of copper is suggested in the nose at the first sign of unwanted germs, and on the fingers, hands and face after visiting a hospital or doctor’s office, a day care or elder care facility, or after being in public or handling money.
+Application of copper is suggested in the nose at the first sign of viruses and bacteria, and on the fingers, hands and face after potential exposure to germs.

 How does copper work?

 Hundreds of studies have shown that bacteria and viruses die rapidly when they come into direct physical contact with solid copper.
 The EPA (Environmental Protection Agency) supervised studies showing that solid copper “touch surfaces” kill germs that can make people sick.
 CopperZap® puts the touch of solid copper in your nose, where unwanted germs can collect and multiply.

 Scientists believe the electrical conductance of the copper disrupts the delicate electrical balance between the inside and the outside of the cell membrane of a microbe.
 The copper causes a microscopic electrical “zap” and pops holes in the cell membrane.
 You can’t feel it, but it kills the microbe.